neskech/TerrariaGL/README.md

      - `Ctrl + x` Freely move the Camera
      - `Ctrl + g` Disable gravity
      - `Ctrl + q` Super speed
+     - `Tab` To Enable and Disable the FPS Counter

      - *on mac systems, 'ctlr' is replaced with option*